If confirmed as HHS secretary, RFK Jr. would have a vast global reach

 Family planning and reproductive health

 The U.S. government is the largest donor to family planning and reproductive health across the world with about $600 million in funding each year.
-The State Department along with two of the agencies under HHS authority are deeply involved in these efforts: the National Institutes of Health and the Centers for Disease Control and Prevention.
-NIH, for example, has funded relevant research, and the Centers for Disease Control and Prevention (CDC) offers technical assistance, helping countries identify, report, and reduce maternal deaths.
+The State Department along with two of the agencies under HHS authority are deeply involved in these efforts: the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).
+NIH, for example, has funded relevant research, and CDC offers technical assistance, helping countries identify, report, and reduce maternal deaths.
 Both these agencies — and their budgets — are under HHS supervision.

 For example, from 2013 to 2018.
 CDC co-led the Saving Mothers, Giving Life Initiative to reduce maternal mortality in Zambia and Uganda — a public-private partnership to tackle delays that pregnant women faced in obtaining medical care.
 The CDC helped coordinate this initiative, funded partners to run it along with local government officials and tasked specialists to evaluate its success.
 CDC determined that this program reduced maternal mortality by 41% in Zambia and 44% in Uganda.